-In addition to her work duties, Nunn has continued her amateur playing career and remains one of the nation's top players.
-In June, she finished eighth at the WTGA Stroke Play Championship at Eagle's Bluff Country Club, thanks to a Second-Round 70, and tied for 14th at the Texas Women’s Open at Rolling Hills Country Club in July 2015.
+In addition to her work duties, Nunn has continued her amateur playing career and remains one of the nation’s top players.
+In June 2015, she finished eighth at the WTGA Stroke Play Championship at Eagle’s Bluff Country Club, thanks to a Second-Round 70, and tied for 14th at the Texas Women’s Open at Rolling Hills Country Club in July 2015.

 Four Wildcats collected six top-10 individual finishes during the season with Kentucky earning a bid to the NCAA Regionals for the fourth consecutive season.